KimikaTeorikoa/python-notes-tccm/intro.md

 ::::

 # Welcome
-In the next few weeks we will try to help you understand some fundamental principles of computer programming.
+In this course we aim to help you understand some fundamental principles of computer programming.
 In this case, we will be using [**Python**](https://www.python.org/) as our programming language due to its widespread application in computational chemistry.
 This is not an easy choice, as you will